Michael Zeno Diemer

-Michael Zeno Diemer (8 February 1867, Munich - 28 February 1939, Oberammergau) was a German painter.
+Michael Zeno Diemer (1867 - 1939) was a German painter.
 Now known primarily for his marine paintings and postcard designs, he was initially famous for his panoramic paintings of battles.

 Life and work

+Diemer was born on 8 February 1867 in Munich which was then part of the Kingdom of Bavaria.

 In 1884, he enrolled at the Academy of Fine Arts, Munich, where he studied with Gabriel Hackl and Alexander von Liezen-Mayer.

 His fame initially derived from his impressive battle paintings.
 In 1894, over the course of six months, he worked in Innsbruck, where he created a 1000 square meter (10,800 square feet) panoramic painting depicting the Battles of Bergisel (1809), in which forces led by Andreas Hofer defeated the armies of Napoleon and the Kingdom of Bavaria.
 It is currently on display at the Innsbrucker Riesenrundgemälde; one of only thirty surviving panoramas from that period.